In this article, we’re going to look at the main benefits of mobile apps for businesses today.

 In-app purchases provide a variety of ways to monetize your app as well.
-And if your business has a physical presence, you can even use your app to create a loyalty program, like how Starbucks and other coffee shops use their loyalty programs to boost customer retention.
+And if your business has a physical presence, you can even use your app to create a loyalty program, like how Starbucks and other coffee shops use their customer loyalty programs to boost customer.

 7: App Store Presence

 An App Store presence alone is a benefit.
 Brands with apps on the the iOS App Store and Google Play Store look more established and serious about user experience.
 This makes a great impression on potential customers, partners and investors.